 The Barthel Index (BI) serves as a measure of daily living activities in relation to personal care and mobility of the patient.
-The instrument was developed for chronic patients and long-term hospital patients with paralytic conditions, examining their performance before and after treatment.
-Barthel Index has been used for such tasks as predicting time needed for rehabilitation and amount of nursing aid required.
+The researchers developed the instrument for chronic patients and long-term hospital patients with paralytic conditions, examining their performance before and after treatment.
+Researchers have used the Barthel Index to predict the time needed for rehabilitation and the amount of nursing aid required.

 Formatting for the Barthel Index includes a 10-item or a 15-item response with a four-point scale.
 The test takes 5 minutes to complete.